 The Standard on Culturally Secure Practice (AOD Sector) is freely available online.

 Interpretive Guide and Supporting Documents

 Standard on Culturally Secure Practice (AOD Sector) Support ProjectWANADA has successfully sought funding from the Drug and Alcohol Office to contribute significantly to the costs of being independently audited against the Standard.
-Only 8 places are offered each financial year for the next 3 years (13/14, 14/15 and 15/16).
-WANADA will also offer hands-on support.
+Only eight places are offered each financial year (13/14, 14/15 and 15/16).
+WANADA also offers hands-on support.